What is Workers Compensation Insurance?

 Workers Compensation is a legal liability of an employer, and it protects employees/ workers from huge financial costs.
 However, without Workers Compensation Insurance, an employer might have to pay these huge compensation damages from his pocket.
 This can cause a huge setback or even a business shutdown for small businesses.
 Thus, Workers Compensation Insurance is vital for big or small businesses.

-A Workers Compensation Insurance, is a type of commercial insurance policy that provides employees coverage in case of injury, disablement or death due to on-the-job accidents.
+A Workers Compensation Insurance provides employees coverage in case of injury, disablement or death due to on-the-job accidents.

 Conditions to Pay a Workers Compensation